jomi087/React-Notes/6B-Render_Architecture_by_useEffect_hook/README.md

 export default App
 ```

-# cleanup function" in React.
+# cleanup function" in React
   * In functional components, the cleanup function inside useEffect is used to clean up resources when the component unmounts or before the effect runs again (in case of dependencies).
   It is similar to componentWillUnmount in class components.
   for more information check 9-class_component/README.md [use of componentWillUnmount ]